The Right Choice

 Impact House provides tailor made, individual services in order to make room for testing, retesting and strictly needs-based development of innovation and positive social impact.
 From mentoring, services and short needs-based ad hoc support, to three year star project development and support, we have proven to be a space where great new ideas can be translated into real change – making our business but also out communities and societies better.
 Our job is to make the world better, and we need you to do it!
 Check out our impact commitment bellow and read about our impact business culture and how we measure the impact we generate in the society.

-We are the toughest on ourselves and we continuously reexamine our impact.
+We are the toughest on ourselves and we continuously re-examine and measure our own impact.

-We make sure to keep important things in focus – this is why each year we chose our Impact in Focus both internally and externally to guide and focus our work.
+We make sure to keep important things in focus – that is why, each year we chose our internal and external Impact in Focus to guide our work.

 Tamara is the founder of both ProPuh and Impact House, led by a passion for social impact hacking and 20 year experience in innovating, managing and measuring positive social impact across all sectors.
 Tamara has worked with and in international institutions (UNDP), European institutions (EU Parliament) as well as the national government as an adviser to the Deputy Foreign Minister heading the Open Government Partnership and leading in open, innovative and impact policy revolution.
 Tamara has worked with large corporates in developing core business through the perspective of social impact as well as numerous startups as a mentor in the field of innovation and impact.
 She has worked as a researcher and professor at the university and has worked and continues to volunteer in several NGOs as project manager, trainer and community manager working with youth, Roma, migrants, women and other communities.Tamara was selected by the European Comission as 30 best social innovators in Europe.